wordofwarning/wordofwarning.org/current/2017-haphazard/index.md

 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
 Tickets: FREE, no ticket booking required, come + go as you please (*N.B. some activity may operate on a first-come, first-served basis.*)
 Venue Tel: 0161 232 6089

+#### Access Information
+Age advisory: suitable for ALL.
+Haphazard 2017 takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
+We apologise but some parts of the Z-arts building are not wheelchair accessible.
+For specific age + access information please email <mailto:haphazard@habmcr.org> or call 0161 232 6086.

 #### More
 To date, Haphazard has seen ping pong balls and squeaky toys; human dogs, cats, giant rats and the Gendersaurus Rex; hula-hooping and human quoits; a giant periscope, a golden toilet and a tiny bee-shaped world — why not join us to see what 2017 will conjure? (*N.B. programme to be announced early March; we are [seeking artist proposals](/hab/haphazard) until Friday 27 January.*)